openai/mle-bench/mlebench/competitions/smartphone-decimeter-2022/description.md

 ### Submission File

-For each `phone` and `UnixTimeMillis` in the sample submission, you must predict the latitude and longitude.
+For each `tripId` and `UnixTimeMillis` in the sample submission, you must predict the latitude and longitude.
 The sample submission typically requires a prediction once per second but may include larger gaps if there were too few valid GNSS signals.
 The submission file should contain a header and have the following format:

 ```
 tripId,UnixTimeMillis,LatitudeDegrees,LongitudeDegrees